Black Cherry Ice Cream

 • Texture – the texture of black cherries is typically firm and juicy, making them suitable for both eating fresh and using in cooking and baking.

 • Common varieties – black cherries include several varieties such as Bing cherries, Lambert cherries, and Chelan cherries.
-Each variety has its own unique characteristics but shares the deep color and rich flavor typical of black cherries.
+Each variety has its own unique characteristics, but they all share the deep color and rich flavor typical of black cherries.

 Can’t find any of those varieties?
 Any sweet cherry will do in this recipe!